 - Concurrent enrollment will also not be included in the 30-credit requirement unless you have attended another college or university for at least one semester after high school graduation.

 - The 30 required hours need to be completed at the time of application.

 If you have taken college courses in Utah or at BYU-Idaho, see our Articulation Guides for which credits will transfer to the U. This guide is specific for the University of Utah and identifies articulated courses; it does not indicate how these courses might apply to a major and/or institution graduation requirements.
 Please reference our Getting Ready Guides for more information about how courses transfer into a specific major.

 Yes.
-You must have transcripts from every institution you have previously attended, even if it was for just one course.
+You must have transcripts from every institution you have previously attended, even if it was for just one course and even if the course was taken in high school (concurrent enrollment, etc.).
 You must also have official transcripts sent from the institution to our Office of Admissions directly.
 You cannot be the one to send them over.

 Yes!
-UOnline Programs students qualify for the same types of financial aid as on-campus students.
+UOnline Programs students qualify for the same types of federal financial aid as on-campus students and may qualify for some scholarships.
 For more information, visit the Financial Aid website.